School-of-Code-HQ/pt_website-challenge/README.md

 ## Overview

-For you first pair project on the bootcamp, we want you to make a website all about someone in your group using HTML and CSS.
+For your first pair project on the bootcamp, we want you to make a website all about someone in your group using HTML and CSS.

 For example, if you are in group A, pair 1, you will be making a website for someone in group A, pair 2.